-Note: xCAT requires that SSL and SSH software be installed on the cluster nodes.
+Note: xCAT requires that openssl, openssh and other prerequisite software be installed on the cluster nodes.
 Make sure this software has been installed on the system that is used to create the mksysb backup.
 (The xCAT xCATaixSSL.bnd and xCATaixSSH.bnd installp bundles files may be of use when installing this software.)

 In this example we'll assume that you have created NIM installation resources and have already installed and configured an AIX node using NIM.
-See the xCAT "How-To" "Installing AIX nodes" for details on how to install AIX standalone machines using the "rte" installation method.
+See the xCAT "How-To" "Installing AIX nodes" for details on how to install AIX standalone machines using the "rte" installation method. ( http://xcat.svn.sourceforge.net/viewvc/xcat/xcat-core/trunk/xCATclient/share/doc/xCAT2onAIXinstall.pdf)

 Note: It is also possible to use an existing mksysb image.
-This process will be covered in a future update to this document.